Significant Travel Days

 - TSA Pre✓™ Expedited Screening: This program prescreens individuals - traveling on participating airlines out of select airports - who volunteer information about themselves prior to flying in order to potentially expedite the screening experience.
 At the checkpoint, participants may receive screening benefits including leaving on shoes, light jackets and belts.

-- Screening Procedures for Passengers 12 and Under: TSA has implemented new procedures that reduce, though not eliminate, pat-downs of passengers 12 and under that would otherwise have been conducted to resolve alarms while also ensuring effective security measures.
-Passengers 12 and under are also able to leave their shoes on through security checkpoints.
+- Screening Procedures for Passengers 12 and Under: TSA has implemented modified screening procedures for passengers 12 and under.that allow such passengers to leave their shoes on through the security checkpoints.

 - Screening Procedures for Passengers 75 and Older: TSA has implemented modified screening procedures for passengers 75 and older.
 Changes are similar to screening procedures for passengers 12 and under and improve screening by better focusing resources on passengers who may be more likely to pose a risk.